Schedule Detail of the Four Palaces Show

 2. Ông Hoàng Mười: The reincarnation of General “Ong Muoi“ Performance

-There is a legend that “Ong Muoi” is the son of King of Ocean.
-He made a great contribution to defeat the Chinese invaders.
+There is a legend that “Ong Muoi” is the son of the King of Ocean.
+He made a great contribution to defeating the Chinese invaders.
 After the war, he lived in Nghe An province, then became a God and leave the earth.
 During his life as a talented warrior, he was well-known for poems, he was always in a yellow long dress and traditional yellow embroidered turban.
-Enjoy this performance and you will observe his appearance with lots of servants serving him betel, tea, cigarettes while musicians were performing traditional folk music.
+Enjoy this performance and you will observe his appearance with lots of servants serving him betel, tea, and cigarettes while musicians were performing traditional folk music.